-Services are required to complete quarterly performance reporting on the department's online reporting system - Procure to Invest (P2i).

-- Services are required to use ARC to record information about referrals and families they have contact with.
-This will include recording information required for evaluation purposes. - As part of all relevant Investigation and Assessment Events in ICMS, Child Safety records a summary of the action taken to support a child's protection.
+- Services are required to complete quarterly performance reporting on the department's online reporting system Procure to Invest (P2i). - Services are also required to enter data on the Advice, Referral and Case Management (ARC) system, a program developed specifically for the secondary family support service system.
+Services are required to enter the data on a regular basis so that data accurately reflects service delivery.
+In particular, all data needs to be up to date by the eighth day of the month. - As part of all relevant Investigation and Assessment Events in ICMS, Child Safety records a summary of the action taken to support a child's protection.
 Where an ASC funded service is part of the response, they will provide sufficient information to assist the Child Safety officer to comprehensively complete this record on ICMS.